micheldebree/micheldebree.nl/README.md

   - Lead frontend (React / REST)
   - Component lead backend
     (Java 11 / Spring Boot / Hibernate / REST / OAuth / JWT)
+  - Implementation of new features, changes and bug fixes.
+Code review, technical design, architectural advice.
+  - Development of Docker images, Helm charts and Gitlab pipelines for continuous integration on a Kubernetes cluster.
+  - Development of automated unit- and functional tests, performance tests.
   - API design and QA (REST / Swagger / OpenAPI)
   - Lead CI/CD migration and improvement (from Bitbucket / Jenkins / Docker Swarm
     to Gitlab / Kubernetes / Helm)
   - Lead design and implementation of a major overhaul of the datamodel to accommodate changing business requirements, late into the project.
-  - Team representative in cross-team Security and Kubernetes guilds
+  - Team representative in cross-team Security and Software Quality guilds.
+    Measure, monitor, assess impact and mitigate the outcomes of security and code quality audits.
+  - Incident analysis and mitigation.

 - _2016&ndash;2018_ &mdash; **Central integration hub**
   <br/>@ [Digitaal Stelsel Omgevingswet](https://aandeslagmetdeomgevingswet.nl/digitaal-stelsel)